 I’ll explain a little more about each one.

 2. Let’s say we’ve just had a stressful work conversation.
 What went through our minds immediately after?
 Example: “That manager is so difficult to work with.” → “I don’t like rude and demanding people so it’s hard to respect them.” → “I don’t feel motivated to prioritize what s/he’s asking for.” → Action: put off the task.
-Noticing our thoughts in more detail gives us insight into what we think and how we respond to a situation.
+Noticing our thoughts in more detail gives us insight into how we respond to a situation.
+By knowing how we respond, we can try to preempt the situation better next time and save ourselves some stress.

-3. To throw a wrench into the cycle of rumination, we can talk to ourselves as if we were talking to our most trusted friend or wise mentor who is 100% curious and compassionate and 0% judgemental.
+3. To disrupt the cycle of rumination, we can talk to ourselves as if we were talking to our most trusted friend or wise mentor who is 100% curious and compassionate and 0% judgemental.
 Doing this often can in fact strengthen our positive mental circuits and weaken the negative ones in the brain (see “Positive Intelligence” by Shirzad Chamine).
+It also broadens our perspective, too.

 4. Refocusing could mean engaging in a mindfulness moment, a different activity or a different way of looking at the situation.
-One caveat: even though we do this all the time, refocusing without acknowledging the emotions and thoughts at some point isn’t so helpful.
+It’s a way to “refresh” our minds – just like we refresh our screens.
+One caveat: refocusing without acknowledging the emotions and thoughts at some point isn’t so helpful, even though we do it all the time.
 Maybe we’ve succeeded in suppressing the emotion, but we haven’t learned from it yet.
 Facing it squarely might be unpleasant, but it will take the sting out of the emotion later if it surfaces again.

 Does energy clearing heal emotional pain?

 When the issue is pretty straightforward or we’re fairly aligned within ourselves, that happens.
 The pieces just fall into place!
-But if certain limiting beliefs have been reinforced, habits have been formed and we’ve just started working on ourselves more intentionally, then we need energy clearing plus something else.
+But when certain limiting beliefs have been reinforced, habits have been formed and we’ve just started working on ourselves more intentionally, I’ve learned that we need energy clearing plus something else.

 What else do we need?